guillermo1996/CovCoExpNets/docs/Data_preparation/Data_preparation.md

 ----------------------------------------

-The step to extract the brain data by tissues is a bit complex and can be split in different steps:
+The step to extract the brain data by tissues is a bit complex and can be split in different tasks:

 1. Extract the data samples’ ID for the brain tissues.